bloomberg/blazingmq/docs/docs/architecture/client_broker_protocol.md

 one of the fields is [`GuidInfo`](https://github.com/bloomberg/blazingmq/blob/c8acf1b840fcd9e907d4404f43e5e687edd660f5/src/groups/bmq/bmqp/bmqp_ctrlmsg.xsd#L1646-L1661).
-Readers should refer to the documentation in header files of [`MessageGUIDGenerator`](https://github.com/bloomberg/blazingmq/blob/main/src/groups/bmq/bmqp/bmqp_messageguidgenerator.h) for more details. field
+Readers should refer to the documentation in header files of [`MessageGUIDGenerator`](https://github.com/bloomberg/blazingmq/blob/main/src/groups/bmq/bmqp/bmqp_messageguidgenerator.h) for more details.

-Once the `NegotiationMessage` has been sent, SDK waits for the broker to respond with a `NegotiationMessage` of sub-type [`BrokerIdentity`](https://github.com/bloomberg/blazingmq/blob/69f0f8f5b188ca1eb07b9d262093f949729db538/src/groups/bmq/bmqp/bmqp_ctrlmsg.xsd#L1712).
+Once the `NegotiationMessage` has been sent, the SDK waits for the broker to respond with a `NegotiationMessage` of sub-type [`BrokerIdentity`](https://github.com/bloomberg/blazingmq/blob/69f0f8f5b188ca1eb07b9d262093f949729db538/src/groups/bmq/bmqp/bmqp_ctrlmsg.xsd#L1712).
 The `result` field in the `BrokerResponse` indicates if the BlazingMQ broker